mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 These issues will be backlogged and resolved after a full release

 -   App is bloated, including source map files that can be removed.
 See [ahk2/webpack.config.js](../ahk2/webpack.config.js)
+-   No newline at end of file when formatting (inconsistent with v1 and industry standards)